kap8416/Hormone-PSTVdStress-Tomato-Responses/README.md

 **Code Contributors:**  Katia Aviña-Padilla · Octavio Zambada ·Luis Hernández · Manuel Barrios
 **Last Update:** 2025-08-21

-This repository hosts code and resources for the **Phylogenomic Insights from PSTVd–Tomato Interactions**, with a primary focus on identifying **Evolutionary Reconstruction of GRNs**.
+This repository hosts code and resources for the **Phylogenomic Insights from PSTVd–Tomato Interactions** study, with a primary focus on identifying the **Evolutionary Reconstruction of GRNs**.
 The transcriptomic GRN deconvolution and MRA are implemented in R using **corto**, based on our original script (see *scripts/CORTO_TOMATO-VIROID.R*).
-The evolutionary reconstruction of MTRs and regulon is performed using REvolutionH-tl.
+The evolutionary reconstruction of MTRs and regulon is performed using REvolutionH-tl [.](https://pypi.org/project/revolutionhtl/)

 ---